 Mr. Kuring is married with two children and lives in Saratoga County.

-Robert Roemer is CAP COM Federal Credit Union’s vice president of Project Management/Innovations, a new department that was formed in 2012, and was very actively involved with building the Credit Unions new headquarters.
-Mr. Roemer currently oversees the Administration and Facilities department as well.
+Robert Roemer is is CAP COM Federal Credit Union’s senior vice president of Systems Delivery and was very actively involved with building the credit union's new headquarters.
+He currently oversees the Information Technology Software Engineering, Quality Assurance and Project Management teams as well as the Administration and Facilities department.

-In addition to Make-A-Wish, he has given his time as a volunteer to Literacy Volunteers of Rensselaer County and the Albany Police Athletic League Board.
+In addition to supporting Make-A-Wish as a Trustee, he has also attained wish granter status and is actively granting wishes along with his wife, Theresa.
+In prior roles, Mr. Roemer volunteered for Literacy Volunteers of Rensselaer County and the Albany Police Athletic League Board.

 Mr. Roemer is married with three children and lives in Albany County.